alinkaZ/SiDo/README.md

 /*“Si do”, is also a “school”, for everybody, with teachers from around the world, who can work together, to exchange fabrics or accessories, and to sell clothes and services, on both local and global markets. */

-### What
-Based on our research we know that not all women in Pakistan have a mobile phone.
-Instead many of these women have access to smartphones through their children.

-Zarina has a 9 year old daughter, and like many families in Pakistan, Zarina is just starting to teach her how to sew.
-We believe that this intergenerational exchange of knowledge and skills can help to solve the problem of Zarina’s digital exclusion.
-Si Do provides an opportunity for Zarina, to teach her daughter to sew, and for her daughter, to teach her mother, about how to use technology.

-Si Do is a mobile application with a simple interface that is easy to use for people with a low levels of literacy and digital skills.
-It is very intuitive and easy to understand.

 With Si Do everyone has a personal profile that can be ranked, based on feedback from their clients and peers.
 Each profile will have a portfolio with points for the courses that the person completed.
 This data will help connect women in collaboration, and motivate them in their future work as dressmakers and seamstresses.

-**Si Do has three main features**
-- Learning materials divided into three levels, for beginners, intermediate and advanced;

-- A social platform for communication.
-Where users can ask questions and discuss different topics;

-- And finally a marketplace, for trading and exchanging clothing designs, patterns and selling finished products.

-We believe, that our solution can empower Zarina and her community.
-And best of all, it uses existing technologies in a new way to make development simple and implementation effective.

 # Why not use apps that already exist?